PipeDream (for Hyper-V)

-You'll also need the Visual C++ redistributable for Visual Studio 2015, which you can download here (select the x86 version, or both).
+The required Visual C++ redistributable is included with your download.
+You can also separately download here (select the x86 version, or both).

 You can usually perform this installation on a live virtual machine, without needing to halt or shut it down.

-Start the Hyper-V Manager and bring-up the Settings for the guest vm where want to provide the serial port.
-(To do this, highlight the vm in the Virtual Machines list, then click on Settings on the right pane).
+- Start the Hyper-V Manager and bring-up the Settings for the guest vm where you want to connect the serial port.

-In the new window, select COM1 or COM2 from the hardware list on the left.
-This is the serial port where the guest vm will be able to access your serial device.
-In other words, this port appears on the guest vm, not the host.
+- In the new window, select COM1 or COM2 from the hardware list on the left.
+This is the serial port where the virtual machine will be able to access your serial device.
+In other words, this port appears in the virtual machine and may be different from the physical serial port on the host.